Welcome to the WellStart Coach Training Academy!

 Program Details

-The WellStart Coach Training Program runs for 13 weeks.
+The WellStart Coach Training Program runs from November 6, 2023 through February 20, 2024.

 It’s a comprehensive course designed to give you the tools and skills and mindsets to be a super-effective wellness coach.

 You will join these weekly calls using video, on your computer, tablet, or smartphone.
+They will be on Tuesdays from 11:00am-12:50pm (except for Christmas and New Year's weeks).

-Each practice call will have two parts.
-Part I will include a discussion, demonstration, and debrief of the last week’s webinar material.
+Part I will include a discussion, demonstration, and debrief of a coaching skill or technique.

 Group Discussion and Support Forum